Forest of Dean: Rise and fall of industrialisation

 Exploitation of the Forest of Dean Coalfield developed rapidly in the early 19th century with increased demand from local ironworks, and when some of the earliest tramroads in the UK were built here to transport coal to local ports the area was transformed by the growth of mining and the production of iron and steel.

 In 1818–19 David Mushet built Darkhill Ironworks, where he experimented with iron and steel making.
 In 1845, his youngest son, Robert Forester Mushet, took over its management.
 He perfected the Bessemer Process by solving the quality problems which beset the process.
 In a second key advance in metallurgy he invented Mushet steel (R.M.S.) in 1868.
 It was the first true tool steel and the first air-hardening steel.
 It revolutionised the design of machine tools and the progress of industrial metalworking, and was the forerunner of High speed steel.
 The remains of Darkhill are preserved as an Industrial Archaeological Site of International Importance and are open to the public.

+The Park Gutter pit was renamed Princess Royal after Princess Victoria in 1842.
+The Princess Royal Colliery Company was founded in 1891 to work Park Gutter and Flour Mill Pits.
+It reached peak production in the 1930s, employing 1300 men.
+The pits closed in 1962.

 Cinderford was laid out as a planned town in the mid-19th century, but the characteristic form of settlement remained the sprawling hamlets of haphazardly placed cottages.
 Characteristics shared with other British coalfields, such as a devotion to sport, the central role of miners' clubs, and the formation of brass bands, created a distinct community identity.

 In the late 19th and early 20th centuries, the Forest was a complex industrial region with deep coal mines, iron mines, iron and tinplate works, foundries, quarries and stone-dressing works, wood distillation works producing chemicals, a network of railways, and numerous tramroads.
 The tradition of independence in the area resulted in a great number of smaller and not necessarily economically successful mines.
 In 1904 the Gaveller oversaw a period of amalgamation of collieries which allowed deeper mines to be sunk.
 During the early 20th century, annual output from the coalfield rarely fell below 1 million tons.

 In 1945 half of the male working population worked in the coal industry but after the Second World War increased pumping costs and other factors made the coalfield less economic.
 The last commercial iron mine closed in 1946 followed in 1965 by the closure of the last large colliery, Northern United.
 There are still small private mines in operation, worked by freeminers and Hopewell Colliery is open to the public.

 With the decline of the mines, the area has undergone a period of significant change, ameliorated to some extent by a shift to high technology, with companies establishing themselves in the area, attracted by grants and a willing workforce.